 - Transport safely.
 Never transport cats in an open truck bed or in a closed, unventilated car trunk.

-- Check in at the front office.
+- Check-in at the front office of the Camarillo Animal Shelter.
 Be prepared to provide your full name, address, phone number, and the location where the cat was trapped.

 - Owned animals are not permitted and will be rejected for surgery.